 Take action on Twitter to share your views

-You may also like to contact your utility company to ask them what they are doing to support vulnerable customers.
+If your utility company is not one of our partners you may like to contact them to ask what they are doing to support vulnerable customers.
 If you are on Twitter, you could tweet them the following:

 The rising cost of living means kidney patients feel #PricedOutOfExistence @kidneycareuk are supporting people but what are you doing @<inserthandle>?